The Pirates Recorded Their Fourth Straight Shutout And First Home Win Of The Season Friday Night

 Pirates Host Virginia Wesleyan At ECU Soccer Stadium

-Rob Donnenwirth enters his 14th season as the head coach of the women's soccer program at East Carolina University.
-He has guided the Pirates to seven 10-plus win seasons in 13 years, mentored 72 all-conference performers, four academic all americans and his 127 victories makes him the winningest coach in school history.
+Rob Donnenwirth enters his 18th season as the head coach of the women's soccer program at East Carolina University in 2016.
+He has guided the Pirates to 10 or more wins nine different times, mentored 84 all-conference performers, four academic All-Americans and his 166 victories makes him the winningest coach in school history.

-In 2011, Donnenwirth led ECU back to post-season play after a two-year hiatus finishing fifth in the Conference USA regular season standings.
-The Pirates earned their first ever victory over UCF in the first round of the C-USA Championships defeating the Knights 2-1, who advanced to the Elite Eight in NCAA postseason play.
-Their season came to an end following a 3-0 loss in the second round to eventual champion No. 6 Memphis ending with an 11-8-1 overall record.
+In 2011, ECU returned to postseason play after a two-year hiatus, finishing fifth in the league standings.
+The Pirates earned their first-ever victory over UCF in the first round of the C-USA Championships defeating the Knights 2-1, who later advanced to the Elite Eight in NCAA Tournament.
+Their season came to an end following a 3-0 loss in the second round to eventual champion No. 6 Memphis closing out the campaign with an 11-8-1 overall record.

 The 2008 season was Donnenwirth's most successful as he led ECU to the best overall record in program history at 14-4-4 and a share of the C-USA Regular Season Championship.
 That year the Pirates finished the C-USA season with a 7-0-4 mark, good for the first unbeaten run through league play since Charlotte went 8-0-2 in 2002.